 Further, since 2017 the NIH has spent between $250 to $300 million taxpayer dollars annually on embryonic stem cell research, exceeding the Obama administration by tens of millions of dollars.

-Despite over a decade of unrestricted research there is no evidence that a single patient’s life has been saved through a treatment that uses human embryonic stem cells, the Pro-Life Caucus statement continued, however, adult stem cells have treated more than 1.5 million patients.
+After more than a decade of unrestricted research there is no evidence that a single patient’s life has been saved through a treatment that uses human embryonic stem cells, a press statement from Wicker's office said, however, adult stem cells have treated more than 1.5 million patients.

 Tweet This: Despite years of unrestricted research there's no evidence of a single life saved through treatment using human embryonic stem cells